kontent-ai/cli/README.md

 npm install

 # Registers an environment (a pair of two keys, a project ID and API key used to manage the project) for migrations.
-kontent environment add DEV --api-key <Api key> --project-id <Project ID> (Use the copy of your production project from the first step)
+kontent environment add --name DEV --api-key <Api key> --project-id <Project ID> (Use the copy of your production project from the first step)

 # Runs a specific migration.
-kontent migration run 01_sample_init_createBlogType
+npm run migrate 01_sample_init_createBlogType
 ```

 That's it!
 You've run your first Kontent migration.
 This migration created a content type called *Blog* that contains three text elements named *Title*, *Author* and *Text*.
 The sample migration is written in TypeScript.